coleea/astro-blog/src/content/posts/Default/esm-vs-cjs-optimization-compare.md

 https://github.com/facebook/react/issues/11503

-React team once said that `Currently we only ship CommonJS versions of all packages.
-However we might want to ship them as ESM in the future` in 2017-11-10.
+in 2017-11-10, React team member once said that

+> `Currently we only ship CommonJS versions of all packages.
+However we might want to ship them as ESM in the future`

-And 8 years later (2025-10-12) , still not support ESM.
+And 8 years later (2025-10-12), React still does not support ESM.

 But you might ask `hey, whether react.js support esm or not, my project works well. so I have no problem anything.`